RafaelVias/measurement-error-thesis-data/README.md

 The `R/` directory contains scripts for each of these purposes:
 - `load_data.R`: Data loading and basic manipulation
 - `plot_data.R`: Creation of various data visualizations (outputs saved to `Figures/data/`)
-- `fit_models.R`: Implementation of the thesis' measurement error model using a developmental version of the bdrc package (outputs saved to `Figures/model_fit/`)
+- `rating_curves.R`: Implementation of the thesis' novel rating curve model using a developmental version of the bdrc package (outputs saved to `Figures/rating_curves/`)

 A basic example of how to use the bdrc package: